Lectures on LHC Physics: Higgs physics

-Instead of deriving the gauge transformation of $\Sigma$ let us start with a well-chosen ansatz and work backwards step by step, as to check that we indeed arrive at the correct masses.
+Instead of deriving the gauge transformation of $\Sigma$ let us start with a well--chosen ansatz and work backwards step by step, to check that we indeed arrive at the correct masses.
+First, we consistently require that the covariant derivative acting on the $\s$ field in the gauge-symmetric Lagrangian reads